top of page

 Why It Works: The Science of Dessert Perfection

-The Air-Fryer Biscoff Croissant Bread-Pudding Bombs are a textural and flavorful triumph, and here’s why.
-Croissants, with their flaky, buttery layers, are ideal for bread pudding because they absorb custard without disintegrating, creating a soft, custardy interior.
+The Air-Fryer Biscoff Croissant Bread-Pudding Bombs are simply a triumph of texture and flavor.
+Croissants, with their flaky, buttery layers, are ideal for bread pudding.
+They absorb custard without disintegrating, creating a soft, custardy interior.
 The custard—made with eggs, milk, and cream—sets just enough to hold the bombs together while keeping them moist and rich.
-Biscoff spread adds a caramelized, spiced depth that complements the vanilla and cinnamon, while its creamy texture ensures a gooey surprise in every bite.

 Tips for Bombshell Success